debionetwork/debio-node/docs/pallets.md

 An `Order` is fulfilled if the associated `DnaSample` is successfully processed.
 An `Order` payment can be refunded if the physical `DnaSample` is rejected upon receipt, it has not been processed for 7 days, or if the sample processing has failed.

-Currently DeBio uses the ethereum network for payments in USDT.
+Currently DeBio uses the ethereum network for payments in DAI.
 We use an escrow bridge that listens for payments to a smart contract deployed on the ethereum network and triggers an extrinsic call in DeBio that updates the status of the `Order` to paid.

 Before a user can create an order, he/she is required to set an eth address in the User Profile Pallet